EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

     return new Example(clauses, negatedConclusion);
 }
 ```

-All of the below bench marks were done on my laptop running Linux Mint 25.1 Zara with 13th Gen Intel(R) Core(TM) i7-1360P CPU using all 16 threads.
+All of the below benchmarks were done on my laptop running Linux Mint 25.1 Zara with 13th Gen Intel(R) Core(TM) i7-1360P CPU using all 16 threads.
 The program runs using all available processors by default.
-I tested the runtime of both the single threaded and multithreaded resolvers on clause sizes from 5, 10, 125.
-Each test was ran 5 times to ensure consistency and th average result is the one reported.125 was selected as the stopping point as it has an extremely high number of resolved threads, and high complexity level without being overly extreme to the point that averaging along with calculating the preceding numbers would become too time intensive.
-With all that being said these tests took around 90 minutes run.
+I tested the runtime of both the single-threaded and multithreaded resolvers on clause sizes from 5, 10, 125.
+Each test was run 5 times to ensure consistency, and the average result is the one reported.
+125 was selected as the stopping point as it has an extremely high number of resolved threads and high complexity level without being overly extreme to the point that averaging along with calculating the preceding numbers would become too time intensive.
+With all that being said, these tests took around 90 minutes to run.

 #figure(
   // align: center,